-Three yachts finished in record time; Perpetual Loyal took line honours followed two hours later by Giacomo in second and Scallywag in third.
-However, the fast paced race did not hold in for the majority of the fleet, as the yachts trickled into the dock in the following days after spending much too long on the Derwent River when the wind shut down for days on end.
+Three yachts finished in record time.
+However, the fast paced race did not hold in for the majority of the fleet, as the yachts trickled into the dock in the following days after the wind shut down.

-These combined with the low pressure systems to the south of New Zealand, and over central Australia, showed us a trough located between Sydney and Cape Howe.
-This trough was forecast to bring rain and light winds and the timing and depth of this trough, we believe, would end up being the most critical part of the race from the strategic point of view.
+These combined with the low pressure systems to the south of New Zealand, and over central Australia, showed a trough located between Sydney and Cape Howe.
+This trough was forecast to bring rain and light winds.

-At the start, the synoptic winds were about 15-20 knots from the north-east, and as soon as we were out of Sydney Harbour, the wind would increase to 25 knots for the first few hours after the start.
-We then saw a drop in wind speed, as predicted for the first night.
-We expected this transition to take longer than the initial routing said, as the low resolution models generally underestimated the significance of wind holes.
+At the start, the synoptic winds were about 15-20 knots from the north-east, and as soon as the fleet was out of Sydney Harbour, the wind increased to 25 knots for the first few hours after the start, before reducing during the first night at sea.

-At that time, our main goal was to sail a reaching angle as soon as possible, due to the new 15-25 knot easterly winds on the other side of the trough.
-This moved slowly back to the north and took us down to Hobart.
+The new 15-25 knot easterly winds came in on the other side of the trough.
+This moved slowly back to the north.

-Once we turned at Tasman Island, we were quite lucky to arrive in Hobart just as the wind began to drop dramatically, where the other big and mid-sized boats got stuck from Tasman Island up the Derwent River to Hobart.
+Once the leading boats turned at Tasman Island, they were quite lucky to arrive in Hobart just as the wind began to drop dramatically, where the other big and mid-sized boats got stuck from Tasman Island up the Derwent River to Hobart.

 The first decision for most of the fleet came near 5pm as the wind started to move left towards the North West.
 Routing was suggesting for many that heading offshore would bring better current and pressure, though would experience the full force of the oncoming front.
-Many division 0 and 1 boats went offshore, some – including Balance used the opportunity to gybe towards the coast and slightly more shelter.
+Many boats went offshore, some used the opportunity to gybe towards the coast and slightly more shelter.

-By dawn the remaining competitors faced lighter conditions that allowed time to recover and repair from the previous 36 hours.
-Afternoon breeze along the Tasmania coast division 1 and 2 boats to make good progress South, whilst the smaller fleet was caught in more variable conditions.
+By dawn on the 28th the remaining competitors faced lighter conditions.
+An afternoon breeze along the Tasmania coast allowed the larger boats to make good progress South, whilst the smaller end of the fleet was caught in more variable conditions.

 As the boats moved South, they moved towards the second cold front moved towards the fleet – only Comanche was around Tasman Island in time to miss this.
-The arriving SW front came to the division 1 and 2 boats on the lower coast of Tasmania in the earlier hours of the 29th.
+The arriving SW front came to the larger boats on the lower coast of Tasmania in the earlier hours of the 29th.
 Mid-size boats were sheltered by the lee effect of the Tasmanian mountains, whilst those at the back received the change as a Westerly.

 The boats offshore in Southern Tasmanian waters faced a long and cold morning working straight upwind to Tasman Island in 25 knots.
 The boats that broke with tradition and chose to set up for the change closer to the coast were able to head South parallel to the coast on a tight reach in what was a lighter WSW breeze.

-For Balance, noon on the 29th brought us towards Tasman Island, where several boats were close to becalmed on the Western side.
-A slow, scenic beat towards Cape Raoul ensured.
+By noon on the 29th several boats were close to becalmed on the Western side of Tasman Island, and a slow, scenic beat towards Cape Raoul ensued.
 Once past Raoul, the SW reasserted itself and quick progress was made across Storm Bay, and then stayed in as a 15 knot WSW for a very fast run up the river.

-The BOM was pretty spot on with its pre-race weather briefing just prior to the start of the 70th edition of the great race south, the Rolex Sydney Hobart Yacht Race.
+The Bureau of Meteorology was pretty spot on with its pre-race weather briefing just prior to the start of the 70th edition of the great race south, the Rolex Sydney Hobart Yacht Race.

 Once past the turning marks outside the heads, the fleet spread out as crews tried to settle in for an uncomfortable afternoon and evening with a very chopped up seaway.
-The SE breeze freshened to 25+ knots against a strong running EAC.
+The SE breeze freshened to 25+ knots against a strong running East Australia Current.
 Retirements due to damage came fairly quickly during the radio position schedules.

 As the distance between the fleet extended, the bigger boats had very light conditions for a long period of time when south of Green Cape and the mid-sized boats were also becalmed back near Montague Island.

-While the conditions were light along the east coast of NSW for most of the second day, later in the evening the smaller boats did start to pick up some northerly wind which slowly filled in across the fleet.
+While the conditions were light along the east coast of New South Wales for most of the second day, later in the evening the smaller boats did start to pick up some northerly wind which slowly filled in across the fleet.